alrightdeepak/TransactShield/README.md

 # TransactShield
-This is a Machine Learning based online payments fraud detector
+This is a Decision Tree Classifier based machine learning model which can detect fraudlent payments.